2023 Payroll Update

 Paid-Sick leave in NJ: All employers must provide 1 hr of paid time for every 30 hrs worked with a maximum of 40 hrs per year.

 Please be further reminded that most states have strict requirements for Workers’ Compensation and Disability.
 Please be sure that you have the proper coverage.
-Effective January 1, 2022 the NY Paid Family Leave is increased to 0.511% with a maximum annual contribution of $423.71.
+Effective January 1, 2023 the NY Paid Family Leave is decreased to 0.455% with a maximum annual contribution of $399.43.

 Finally, the Department of Labor requires that payroll records for all employees containing wages, hours etc. be maintained on premises.
 Please feel free to check with us to insure that your records are in compliance with government standards.